-The term ‘data lake’ has been floating around the Records and Information Management world for the past few years.
-While there has been growing discussion as more enterprises begin utilizing data lake services, the concept itself and how it can bring value to RM is still be a bit murky.
+The term ‘data lake’ has been floating around for the past few years.
+While there has been growing discussion as more enterprises begin utilizing data lake services, the concept definition and how it can bring value to RM is still be a bit murky.

 Let's dive in.